• Skip to main content

 The Dyson Airwrap’s motor design is solely responsible for the lack of dual voltage capability in that product.
 The best power output, efficiency, and longevity are guaranteed by motors built for a certain voltage range, such as 110-120V in North America.

 Theoretically, modifications to enable dual voltage operation might decrease the motor’s RPM by 20–30% and the pressure produced by a comparable percentage.
-This is due to the fact that such alterations would necessitate significant engineering adjustments, which may have an impact on these factors.
+This is because such alterations would necessitate significant engineering adjustments, which may have an impact on these factors.

 Dyson chose to put the performance and longevity of the Airwrap’s high-speed motor ahead of the ease of dual voltage compatibility while being aware of the possible trade-offs.
 While this choice may place limitations on consumers who often travel abroad, it guarantees that the Airwrap will function to the high standards anticipated of Dyson goods.